Mother’s Day, lest we forget and receive a prickly phone call from Mum the day after, is fast approaching.

-If you want to generate even more buzz, you could invite diners to upload a photo of themselves enjoying their food or drinks with Mum at your cafe and tag your business in it.
+If you want to generate even more buzz online, you could invite patrons to upload a photo of themselves enjoying their food or drinks with Mum at your business and tag you on social media.

-As well as the winning mum(s) coming back for more (and most likely bringing people with them), using social media as the method of entry will net your business a little extra online exposure.
+As well as the winning mums coming back for more (and very likely bringing people with them), using social media as the method of entry will net your business a little extra online exposure.

 10. Free return meal for Mum

 Mother's Day promotions are a great way to turn a profit, but it's important to think beyond the day itself.

 Approach Mother's Day — and other significant calendar dates for that matter — as an opportunity to showcase your business and give customers a reason to come back on other days.
 A great way to do this is to present mums who dine with you a voucher for a free coffee, dessert or even main meal on her next visit.

-As well as pretty much guaranteeing yourself a returning customer, the majority of voucher-toting mums will bring (paying) friends or family with them when they return, and will be more likely to introduce your business to their friends.
+As well as pretty much guaranteeing yourself a returning customer, the majority of voucher-toting mums will bring paying friends or family members with them when they come back, and will be more likely to introduce your business to their friends.

-The great thing about days like Mother's Day is that, although they create an opportunity to promote your business, they're shorter-lived and slightly lower profile than key selling periods like Christmas.
+The great thing about dates like Mother's Day is that, although they still create an opportunity to promote your business in unique ways, they're shorter-lived and slightly lower profile than key selling periods like Christmas.

-Use this to your advantage by trying out some slightly more creative ideas and measuring the effects — you might even come up with a winning formula that you can retool and reuse at other points in the year.
+This makes them perfect for trying out some slightly more creative and unusual marketing ideas without risking profits.
+Who knows, you might even come up with a winning formula that you can retool and reuse at other points in the year.

-Want to use social media to support your Mother's Day marketing efforts?
-Check out our complete social media guide for more inspiration.
+Planning to use social media to support your Mother's Day marketing efforts?
+Check out our complete social media guide for more tips and inspiration.